cfenell/cs-control/README.md

 # Usage
-cs_setsound <FILE>: read sound settings from FILE and write to Reface CS
+'''cs_setsound <FILE>''': read sound settings from FILE and write to Reface CS

-TODO: add cs_getsound <FILE>: read sound settings from Reface CS and store to FILE
+'''cs_getsound <FILE>''': read sound settings from Reface CS and write to FILE

 # File format
 See the included example in examples/patch1